MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 ## Run the health check
 To run a health check for the Global Secure Access client:
 1. Right-click the Global Secure Access client system tray icon and select **Advanced Diagnostics**.
-1. A User Account Control dialog box opens.
+1. The User Account Control dialog box opens.
 Select **Yes** to allow the client application to make changes to your device.
 1. In the **Global Secure Access Client - Advanced diagnostics** dialog box, select the **Health check** tab.
 Switching tabs runs the health check.

 ### Resolution process